 In today’s increasing fast passed over-scheduled life, we can quickly feel overwhelmed and stressed out by the many tasks that need to be taken care of as we try to keep our head above water financially.
-So the last thing you need are more complications in your life, what you need are simple and practical solutions.
+So the last thing you need is more complications in your life, what you need are simple and practical solutions.
 Choosing to simplify your life is the first step.
 Here are seven simple and practical solutions which will put you on your way to living a simpler lifestyle.

 First, we need to determine what a simple living lifestyle is.

 Simply put, voluntary simplicity is about minimizing the money we spend on consumer goods and services so that we have more time and resources for what is most important to us.
 The term voluntary simplicity was coined by Richard Gregg, a lawyer.
 See Richard Gregg, ‘The Value of Voluntary Simplicity.